 Here are some other useful SBATCH directives that can be included in a batch script to specify additional resources or different parameters from the defaults:

-#SBATCH -t 2-12:30:00 # time limit on job: 2 days, 12 hours, 30 minutes (default 12 hours)
+#SBATCH --time=2-12:30:00 # time limit on job: 2 days, 12 hours, 30 minutes (default 12 hours)

 #SBATCH -N 2 # number of nodes (default 1)